AstarNetwork/plasmdocs/ecosystem/community.md

 ---
 description: >-
-  The Plasm Network community is expanding every day.
-Below are the most essential links to the community channels.
+These are links to Plasm Network community channels.
+Check back for updates as the Plasm Network community is continually growing.
 ---

 # Community 🎨